Contact us at the AMCA office nearest to you or submit a business inquiry online.

 Penalty process as per the legislation

-Step 2: Notification to the entity by Ministry of Finance, providing 14 days grace period to comply
+Step 2: Notification to the entity by the Ministry of Finance, providing 14 days grace period to comply

-These steps are for the period of 6 months)
+These steps are for six months)

 Step 5: MoF appeal committee to confirm or reject the appeal within 60 days